flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

           emptyDirMedium: "memory"
 ```

+The default binds to the path `/dev/shm` and is not customizable.
+This can be changed if needed.
+When you have the "memory" medium added,
+you should see all the shared memory from the host, which is [calculated here](https://github.com/kubernetes/kubernetes/blob/e6616033cb844516b1e91b3ec7cd30f8c5d1ea50/pkg/volume/emptydir/empty_dir.go#L148-L157).
 In addition, you can set a sizeLimit:

 ```yaml
         # must be lowercase!